BlakeDalmas/Python/README.md

 After doing all of that, you should be able to get the files for the game from this github, put it into the IDE and run it.
 I will try putting a download link on the github so you don't have to deal with git commands.

-The Game:
+The Great Skeleton War:
-This is a school project I made for an intro to programming class themed around video games.
-The game is called, "The Great Skeleton War" and it's a tower defence game that has three seperate ages.
+This is a tower defence game that has three seperate ages.
 The Stone Age, the Medieval Age, and the Modern Age.
 In each age you get new towers that you can buy.
 There's a horde of skeletons coming to destroy your village and as the game progresses stronger skeletons spawn in higher quantities.
 Oh, also you're a wizard that can cast spells.
 You can unlock new spells or upgrade your spells by killing enemies and leveling up.